alexander-irbis/finshir/README.md

     -d, --test-duration <TIME-SPAN>          A whole test duration, after which all spawned coroutines will stop their work [default: 64years 64hours 64secs]
     -v, --verbosity <LEVEL>                  Enable one of the possible verbosity levels.
-The zero level doesn't print anything, and the last level prints everything [default: 3]  [possible
+The zero level doesn't print anything, and the last level prints everything.

-                                             values: 0, 1, 2, 3, 4, 5]
+                                             Note that specifying the 4 and 5 verbosity levels might decrease performance, do it only for debugging. [default: 3]  [possible values: 0, 1, 2, 3, 4, 5]
     -w, --wait <TIME-SPAN>                   A waiting time span before test execution used to prevent a launch of an erroneous (unwanted) test [default: 5secs]
         --write-periodicity <TIME-SPAN>      A time interval between writing data portions.
 This option can be used to